Taylor Walls Player Props: Rays vs. Rangers

-On Monday, Taylor Walls (batting .148 in his past 10 games) and the Tampa Bay Rays play the Texas Rangers, whose starting pitcher will be Dane Dunning.
-First pitch is at 8:05 PM ET.
+Taylor Walls -- with a slugging percentage of .120 in his past 10 games (including no homers) -- will be in action for the Tampa Bay Rays versus the Texas Rangers, with Nathan Eovaldi on the mound, on July 18 at 8:05 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Royals.
+He had a hitless performance in his last game (0-for-3) against the Rangers.

 Taylor Walls Game Info & Props vs. the Rangers